ghi-electronics/Documentation/software/tinyclr/tutorials/secure-storage-area.md

 # Secure Storage Area
 ---
-An internal secure flash region is provided for storing any sensitive information, like security certificates and serial numbers.
+An internal 128 Kbyte secure flash region is provided for storing any sensitive information, like security certificates and serial numbers.

 ```
 // read size